HEnquist/camilladsp/websocket.md

     }
 });
 ```
-*Wrapped the parse with a try/catch as that's good practice to avoid crashes with improperly formatted JSON etc.*
+*Wrapping the parse with a try/catch is good practice to avoid crashes with improperly formatted JSON etc.*

 ## All commands
 The available commands are listed below.
 All commands return the result, and for the ones that return a value are this described here.